-SPICe will be the sole, simplified and versatile form available for incorporation of companies in India.
-It is a single application for -
+SPICe+ will be the sole, simplified and versatile form available for incorporation of companies in India.
+It is a single application for-

-- i.
-Application for allotment of DIN for first directors (not exceeding 3); - ii.
-Incorporation application; - iii.
-Obtaining PAN and TAN for the proposed entity.
+- a.
+Application for allotment of DIN for first directors (not exceeding 3); - b.
+Incorporation application: - c.
+Obtaining PAN and TAN for the proposed entity; - d.
+Obtaining registration for EPFO and ESIC; Registration of Professional Tax (for the State of Maharashtra); - e.
+Opening of bank account; and - f.
+Allotment of GSTIN (if so applied for).

-If the applicant provides the details pertaining to its registered office in the Incorporation form, then it is not required to file Form INC-22 separately for intimating the Registrar about its registered office.
+If the applicant provides the details pertaining to its registered office in the incorporation form, then it is not required to file e-Form INC-22 separately for intimating the RoC about its registered office.

-F. Whether it is compulsory for the company to have a physical registered office?
+G. Whether it is compulsory for the company to have a physical registered office?

 Yes, the registered office of the company should be a physical office space where the employees shall be stationed for carrying out the business operations and is available for physical inspection, verification and for obtaining registrations under the laws applicable to the company.
 There is no concept of virtual office in India.
 In the event if the authorities have reasonable cause to believe that the company is not carrying on any business or operations, the authorities may cause a physical verification of the registered office of the company in such manner as may be prescribed.
-Further pursuant to the amended rules, if any default is found to be made in complying with the requirements as mentioned above he may initiate action for the removal of the name of the company from the register of companies and has power to strike-off a company if the address of registered office address is found to be bogus or incomplete/improper address.
+Further, pursuant to the amended rules, if any default is found to be made in complying with the requirements as mentioned above RoC may initiate action for the removal of the name of the company from the register of companies and has power to strike-off a company if the address of registered office address is found to be bogus or incomplete/improper address.

-G. What are the documents required for filing incorporation application (e-form SPICe) with the RoC?
+H. What are the documents required for filing incorporation application (e-form SPICe+) with the RoC?